JonathanLorand/AgoraGarden/MTR-Master-Konzept.md

 	- Livio Lunin
 	- Eduardo Ivanec
 	- Nadja Schnetzler ?  #collaboration #faciliation
+	- Julian Rohrhuber ?
+	- Rene Bauer ?

 *Competencies: support desired*

+I would benefit from support/mentoring/advice on the following topics:

-- Faciliators in group processes and communication
+- Facilitation of group processes and communication
 	- Collaboration/team-work
-	- Dialogue / group-communication
+	- Dialogue/group-communication
 	- Artistic/non-discursive approaches to dialogue

-- Managing a space (installation / off-space)
+- Managing a space (installations/off-spaces)
 	- Applying for funding?
 	- Organizing/(non-)advertising?

-- Theory
+- Theory of protopical
-	- protopia idea and relation to art theory and social theory
+	- the protopia concept, and its relation to art theory and social theory

+- Technological pattern language implementation
 	- Building a wiki-style website
+	- Integrating digital wiki with printing capabilities

  # g) Schedule (max.
 1⁄2 page)